kateolmstead/unity-sdk/README.md

 ### Purchases of Items with Premium Currency

-This event is used to segment monetized players (and potential future monetizers) by collecting information about how and when they spend their premium currency (an in-game currency that is primarily acquired using a *real* currency).
+This event is used to segment monetized users (and potential future monetizers) by collecting information about how and when they spend their premium currency (an in-game currency that is primarily acquired using a *real* currency).
 This is one level of information deeper than the previous use-cases.

 #### Currency Exchanges